 - Strobe light smoke detectors

-Not everyone who goes to Hollywood becomes a star – but you can definitely get red carpet treatment at Universal Studios in Hollywood.
+Not everyone who goes to Hollywood becomes a star – but you can definitely get red carpet treatment at this theme park in Universal City, California.
 Go behind the scenes on a real working movie studio, and become part of your favorite movies at the park’s rides and shows.

 Assistive listening devices are available at Guest Relations free of charge.
 Amplified handsets are available at all telephone locations for guests with mild to moderate hearing loss.
 Sign language interpreters are provided at no charge to guests who request them at least one week in advance.